adamsol/Pyxell/README.md

 Tests are divided into good (supposed to compile and run properly) and bad (should throw compilation errors).

-The script uses Clang as the default C++ compiler (contrary to standard compilation, where GCC is the default).
-All C++ code is merged so that only one C++ file is compiled, which is faster than compiling hundreds of files individually, even using multiple threads.
+By default, the whole C++ code for correct tests is merged, so that only one file is compiled, which is faster than compiling hundreds of files individually, even using multiple threads.
 Total execution time should be around 30 seconds.